Alkali metal: Applications

-Lithium, sodium, and potassium have many applications, while rubidium and caesium are very useful in academic contexts but do not have many applications yet.
-Lithium is often used in lithium-ion batteries, and lithium oxide can help process silica.
+Lithium, sodium, and potassium have many useful applications, while rubidium and caesium are very notable in academic contexts but do not have many applications yet.
+Lithium is the key ingredient for a range of lithium-based batteries, and lithium oxide can help process silica.
 Lithium stearate is a thickener and can be used to make lubricating greases; it is produced from lithium hydroxide, which is also used to absorb carbon dioxide in space capsules and submarines.
 Lithium chloride is used as a brazing alloy for aluminium parts.
+In medicine, some lithium salts are used as mood-stabilising pharmaceuticals.
 Metallic lithium is used in alloys with magnesium and aluminium to give very tough and light alloys.

 Sodium compounds have many applications, the most well-known being sodium chloride as table salt.
 Sodium salts of fatty acids are used as soap.
 Pure sodium metal also has many applications, including use in sodium-vapour lamps, which produce very efficient light compared to other types of lighting, and can help smooth the surface of other metals.
 Being a strong reducing agent, it is often used to reduce many other metals, such as titanium and zirconium, from their chlorides.
 Furthermore, it is very useful as a heat-exchange liquid in fast breeder nuclear reactors due to its low melting point, viscosity, and cross-section towards neutron absorption.
+Sodium-ion batteries may provide cheaper alternatives to their equivalent lithium-based cells.
+Both sodium and potassium are commonly used as GRAS counterions to create more water-soluble and hence more bioavailable salt forms of acidic pharmaceuticals.

 Potassium compounds are often used as fertilisers as potassium is an important element for plant nutrition.
 Potassium hydroxide is a very strong base, and is used to control the pH of various substances.
 Potassium nitrate and potassium permanganate are often used as powerful oxidising agents.
 Potassium superoxide is used in breathing masks, as it reacts with carbon dioxide to give potassium carbonate and oxygen gas.
 Pure potassium metal is not often used, but its alloys with sodium may substitute for pure sodium in fast breeder nuclear reactors.

 Rubidium and caesium are often used in atomic clocks.
 Caesium atomic clocks are extraordinarily accurate; if a clock had been made at the time of the dinosaurs, it would be off by less than four seconds (after 80 million years).
 For that reason, caesium atoms are used as the definition of the second.
 Rubidium ions are often used in purple fireworks, and caesium is often used in drilling fluids in the petroleum industry.

-Francium has no commercial applications, but because of francium's relatively simple atomic structure, among other things, it has been used in spectroscopy experiments, leading to more information regarding energy levels and the coupling constants between subatomic particles.
+Francium has no commercial applications, but because of francium's relatively simple atomic structure, among other things, it has been used in spectroscopy experiments, leading to more information regarding energy levels and the coupling constants of the weak interaction.
 Studies on the light emitted by laser-trapped francium-210 ions have provided accurate data on transitions between atomic energy levels, similar to those predicted by quantum theory.